 Artist: WRDSMTH

-Shopping: La Belle Vie for unique home decor, The Heart for stylish clothing, or shop for vintage furniture at Retro Mod.
+Shopping: La Belle Vie for unique home decor, The Storehouse for local and handmade goods, or shop for vintage furniture at Retro Mod.

 Dining: Chatora Indian Cuisine for Spice Trail flavours, Hawthorne Beer Market for a flight and great pub food or Just Cakes Bakeshop for all things cake!